Multiphase flow

 Sketch of multiphase flow in an oil pipe, where the continuous phase is the liquid (blue) carrying smaller particles.
 Gas (white) and oil particles (black) are in a disperse phase.

 In fluid mechanics, multiphase flow is the simultaneous flow of materials with two or more thermodynamic phases.
 Virtually all processing technologies from cavitating pumps and turbines to paper-making and the construction of plastics involve some form of multiphase flow.
 It is also prevalent in many natural phenomena.

-These phases may consist of one chemical component (e.g. flow of water and water vapour), or several different chemical components (e.g. flow of oil and water).
+These phases may consist of one chemical component (e.g. flow of water and water vapor), or several different chemical components (e.g. flow of oil and water).
 A phase is classified as continuous if it occupies a continually connected region of space (as opposed to disperse if the phase occupies disconnected regions of space).
 The continuous phase may be either gaseous or a liquid.
 The disperse phase can consist of a solid, liquid or gas.

 Two general topologies can be identified: disperse flows and separated flows.
 The former consists of finite particles, drops or bubbles distributed within a continuous phase, whereas the latter consists of two or more continuous streams of fluids separated by interfaces.